 Holmes was released on $500,000 bail prior to her September 2022 sentencing.
 She faced up to 20 years in prison as well as a fine of $250,000 plus restitution for each guilty count.

-On November 18, 2022, Holmes was sentenced to 11 years and three months behind bars and has until April 27, 2023, to turn herself into custody, per CNN.
-She is pregnant with her second child with Evans.
+On November 18, 2022, Holmes was sentenced to 11 years and three months behind bars and had until April 27, 2023, to turn herself into custody, per CNN.
+She was pregnant with her second child with Evans.
+They welcomed their child in early 2023.

 Forbes had previously named Holmes the youngest female self-made billionaire in the world — but in 2016, they reevaluated her estimated net worth to zero.